jframosg/dockerized-python-flask-example/README.md

 # dockerized-python-flask-example
-Example of a dockerized python flask app
+Example of a dockerized python flask app.